 A really great reason why you would want to buy a property in a trust is that it will be protected for future generations.
 If the home you live in is owned by a trust then it won’t form part of your estate when you die and there will not be any taxes involved.
 Thus, the asset remains in your family and you save potentially hundreds of thousands.

 Similarly, if the trust owns property which is rented out, then that asset and income is protected for future generations.

 That is really awesome, but there are also some ‘bad’ sides to owning properties in trusts.

 Before jumping onto the “trust bandwagon” you should really speak to a trust specialist to understand all the implications of a trust.
 Also remember that your Trust Deed is the most important aspect of the trust.
 This dictates what the trust can and cannot do as well as all the terms and conditions.
 It is absolutely worth your while to pay an expert to draw this up!

 Some considerations of trusts to to be aware of:

 Trusts are taxed at the highest rate when it comes to Capital Gains Tax and Transfer Duties so selling a property from a trust will probably cost more than if it was in your personal capacity.
 However, if you don’t plan to sell the property then that won’t be a problem.

-Trusts cost money to run as you need Annual Financial Statements and it is highly recommended to pay for a qualified independent trustee.
+Trusts cost money to run.
+You need accountants to produce Annual Financial Statements and it’s highly recommended to pay for a qualified independent trustee.

 Trusts do add a level of complication in regards to admin and general finances.